keyboardpartner/HX3/BETA/readme.md

 manuals, so if you have lower on left part of manual, pin 3 affects only sostenuto on left side.
 I think this should fit all needs.

-03/13/2017 FatarScan #32

-* DO NOT USE #31!
-* improved key velocity on MIDI out
-* improved click evaluation

 (moved finalized files to LATEST directory)